 Although the warmer months are upon us here in Vermont, the early, sun-filled (but somewhat cool) mornings make me crave a comforting, nutritious breakfast.
 And with summer berries at their peak, all I want to do is enjoy them first thing in the morning over a bowl of warm instant pot oats.

-That was the inspiration for this quick steel cut oatmeal recipe.
+That was the inspiration for this quick steel-cut oatmeal recipe.
 If you have been following me for a while, you probably know I am a huge fan of steel cut oats for breakfast.
-I have already shared my two other favorite ways of cooking it: Overnight Steel Cut Oats and Steel Cut Oats in Slow Cooker.
+It is also my favorite type amongst all types of oats.
+I have already shared my three other favorite ways of cooking it: Overnight Steel Cut Oats, Savory Oatmeal with Steel Cut Oats, and Steel Cut Oats in Slow Cooker.

 In today’s Steel Cut Oatmeal recipe, we are using my new favorite kitchen toy, my Instant Pot (aka pressure cooker).
 The oats make the perfect bed for those wonderful summer berries and a drizzle of Vermont maple syrup.
 And when I learned it is possible to make steel cut oats in my Instant Pot, I was instantly (no pun intended) hooked!